-With refreshingly clear, jargon-busting instructions and photos showing you each step of the process, my blog tutorials, sewing patterns and forthcoming book help you create gorgeous, contemporary clothes that you’ll love to wear.
+With refreshingly clear, jargon-busting instructions and photos showing you each step of the process, my blog tutorials, sewing patterns and forthcoming book help you create gorgeous clothes that you’ll be proud to say you made yourself.
 Making your clothes yourself is so much more fun and fulfilling than buying them!

 How this all began...